-I’VE HEARD MEDIATION AND THE COLLABORATIVE PROCESS ARE PRETTY MUCH THE SAME: IS THAT TRUE?
+I’VE HEARD DIVORCE MEDIATION AND COLLABORATIVE DIVORCE ARE PRETTY MUCH THE SAME: IS THAT TRUE?

-There are some similarities between mediation and the collaborative process.
-Both are forms of alternative dispute resolution and both are used to help divorcing couples reach settlements and avoid court.
+There are some similarities between divorce mediation and collaborative divorce.
+Both are forms of alternative dispute resolution, and both are used to help divorcing couples reach settlements and avoid court.

 However, there are also key differences.
 For example, in mediation, the mediator is neutral and while he or she facilitates discussion and may provide legal information, a mediator is not permitted to provide legal advice.
 Legal advice, if the spouses desire it, comes from divorce attorneys, but these attorneys usually do not attend the mediation sessions, as they are not officially part of the mediation process and tend to advise their clients between sessions.
 The attorneys, if not picked carefully, can take an adversarial approach, so it’s important to select a “mediation friendly” lawyer.
 Most Fairfax, VA divorce mediators are happy to make recommendations.

 In the collaborative process, the divorce attorneys attend meetings and take part in most settlement talks, providing on the spot legal advice and advocacy, but not in a way which is adversarial.
 Instead, a collaborative attorney focuses on making sure the interests of his or her client, and the client’s children, are met with solutions that are also in the best interests of the family as a whole.